Best Places to Visit in Saudi Arabia

 Local cuisine in Najran

 traditional dishes like Jareesh, Mandi, and Aseedah.
-Local restaurants like Al Thamarat and Al Maitam also feature menus that cater to the vast majority of the Kingdom's culinary tastes.
+Local restaurants like Al Thamarat and Al Maitam also feature menus catering to most of the Kingdom’s culinary tastes.

 Natural Wonders in Saudi Arabia